Blooym/skywrite/README.md

 ## Configuration

-Configuration is handled entirely through environment variables, usually using either docker directly or `.env`.
+Configuration is handled entirely through environment variables or command-line flags.
+The available configuration options for the 'start' command are:

 - `APP_SERVICE`: The full URL to the service to communicate with.
 Defaults to `https://bsky.social`
-- `APP_IDENTITY`: The username or email of the application's account.
+- `APP_IDENTIFIER`: The username or email of the application's account.
 - `APP_PASSWORD`: The app password to use for authentication.
-- `RSS_FEED_URLS`: A comma-seperated list of URLs pointing directly to RSS feeds.
+- `DATA_PATH`: The base directory to store things like configuration files and other persistent data.
+- `DATABASE_URL`: The connection string to use when connecting to the sqlite database.
+Supports some connection parameters.
 - `RERUN_INTERVAL_SECONDS`: The interval of time in seconds between checking for new posts.
 - `RSS_FEED_BACKDATE_HOURS`: The number of hours in the past the bot should check for posts that haven't been posted at startup.
 Useful for backdating an account or when an outage occurs.
+- `RSS_FEED_URLS`: A comma-seperated list of URLs pointing directly to RSS feeds.
+- `DISABLE_POST_COMMENTS`: Whether Bluesky posts should have comments disabled.
 - `POSTING_LANGUAGES`: A comma-seperated list of languages in **ISO-639-1** to classify posts under.
 This should corrolate to the language of the posts the feed is linking to.
-- `DISABLE_POST_COMMENTS`: Whether Bluesky posts should have comments disabled.